Notification bars run across the top of a website. They display valued information. Such as a link to a newsletter, latest blog post, or promotion.

 - Peanut Butter Bar (smooth version), (1 request: 1.9k) works nice. no dismissal, default fonts, color customizable.

 We thought Top Bar would be the winner because it had 6,000 installs.
 But it wasn’t as “feature-rich.”
 Really, it’s not that customizable.
-Guerrilla’s Sticky Bar is slightly more lightweight, older, and more obscure .
-We’re stunned.
+We’re using Peanut Butter Bar.

 Mobile WordPress Speed – without coding!